AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/custom-domain-names/add-custom-domain-name.md

    >[!NOTE]
    >
-   >If you use a self-managed SSL certificate and a self-managed CDN provider, you can skip this step and go directly to [Add a CDN configuration](/help/implementing/cloud-manager/cdn-configurations/add-cdn-config.md) when ready.
+   >If you use a customer-managed SSL certificate and a customer-managed CDN provider, you can skip adding an SSL certificate and go directly to [Add a CDN configuration](/help/implementing/cloud-manager/cdn-configurations/add-cdn-config.md) when ready.

 ### Adobe managed certificate steps {#adobe-managed-cert-steps}